A Beginner’s Guide to Ski Clothing + Ski Holiday Packing List

 Hip and Bum Protection

-Moving on down your body I come to the mid-section, or bum and hips.
+Moving on down your body in this ski clothing beginners guide, I come to the mid-section, or bum and hips.
 Bum and Hip protection isn’t absolutely necessary for your ski and snowboard gear but if you plan on doing plenty of jumping and going fast which may lead to falls, then having hip and bum protection may be very useful.
 Check out some hip and bum protection here.

 Socks